milelo/biff-electric-hiccup/README.md

 ### HTML Styling
 This project uses [tailwindcss] for HTML styling in [app.cljc].
-I've included [settings](/.vscode/settings.json) for the [Tailwind CSS IntelliSense] plugin to provide class autocomplete and tooltip css definitions for electric-hiccup.
-Install the plugin to enable the features.
+I've included [settings](/.vscode/settings.json) for the [Tailwind CSS IntelliSense] plugin for VSCode to provide class autocomplete and tooltip css definitions for electric-hiccup.
+If you are using VSCode install the plugin to enable the features.

 Other implementations of [app.cljc] for comparison: